seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 |---|---|
 | `ANALYZE TODAY'S CRYPTO MARKET AND DETERMINE THE STRATEGY FOR ENTERING ALTCOINS ON BINANCE FUTURES.` | the full cycle above, printed as §2's skeleton in full |
 | `Анализ крипторынка` — or `Analyze today's crypto market.` | identical — the same cycle, a shorter spelling |

+**A trigger is matched on its WORDS**, case-insensitively, ignoring surrounding markdown and any terminal punctuation.
+The Boss types these by hand into a client that styles what it is given, so the production trigger arrives wrapped in `**...**` and without the final period the table shows; a match failing on either would fail silently and look like a run nobody asked for.
+The words are ninety-seven characters of a sentence nobody types by accident, so nothing is bought by demanding the bytes.
 | `REVIEW` | §9 only |

 **The three full-cycle strings are one trigger, not three modes.** The long form names